SarahMcEl/CypressStudioTesting/README.txt

     experimentalStudio:true,
   },
 `
+You also have to launch a local server to launch the website on to test.
 Then with the Cypress Studio Tool I created the tests to start testing all scenarios of the elements.

 Results: